markarmanious/comp2005Proj/finalsubmission/README.txt

 The package includes:

-molecule - a molecule mass calculator moleflask - a flask front-end for the calculator templates - jinja templates folder for flask static - folder for static elements (just some css for jinja at the moment) docs - an empty folder for docs tests - folder for the unit test examples.
+templates - jinja templates folder for flask docs - an empty folder for docs tests - folder for the unit test examples.
         TO RUN THE TESTS: the unit tests can be run with 'python3 -m unittest',